 “Don’t think I don’t want to, as much as you do,” she sighs, intentionally ambiguous.

-“Oh, Michael,” she moans, as she grinds up against him in a manner I have never seen in a black & white movie.
+“Oh, Michael,” she moans, as she grinds up against him in a manner I have never seen in a black-and-white movie.
 “Michael…Michael…Michael.”

 Frustrated yet again, Mike heads to the Café to drown his sorrows.
 There he runs into Dora, who is conveniently finishing her shift.
 She invites him to walk her home, and Mike hesitates, understanding what this invitation may lead to.